austinluong/justinluong.com/menu/people.md

       content: |
             Hi, my name is Sage (she/her) and I’m a third-year Rangeland Resource Science major.
 I’m from Southern California originally where I grew up hiking, camping, and working outdoors.
 I’ll always have a soft spot for coastal grass and shrublands.
 I’m interested in range conservation particularly with wildlife, invasives, and urban sprawl.
 In my free time I like to collage, garden, sketch, create fiber art, I am Vice President of the Range & Soils Club, and I’m on the logging sports team.
 Unsurprisingly, I’m a big fan of North American sages!

-    - title: "Cody Ellis (Lab Assistant)"
-      image:
-          name: cody.png
-          alt: A photo of Cody
-          style: right
-      content: |
-            Hello!
-My name is Cody Ellis, my pronouns are he/him, and I’m a senior Biology undergraduate with a concentration in Ecology.
-I’m interested in plant-soil-microbial dynamics and community ecology, especially in the context of host-associations and successional cycles.
-Growing up in the chaparral and bunchgrass prairie of southern Riverside county by the Santa Rosa plateau instilled in me a deep love for California’s endemic species and threatened habitats.
-I’m excited to be part of the Luong lab this semester, working in ecological restoration for some of California’s most imperiled ecosystems!
-When I’m not helping in the lab or greenhouse, you can find me hiking at Big Lagoon or experimenting with natural dyes!
-My favorite organisms are *Stemonitis sp.* and the color rusty orange simply can’t be beat.

     - title: "Kenia Gomez (Undergrad Researcher)"
       image:
           name: KeniaLabPhoto.JPG